sindresorhus/awesome/awesome.md

 # The awesome manifesto

-If you want your list to be included on `awesome`, you should really just include awesome stuff.
+If you want your list to be included on `awesome`, try to only include awesome stuff in your list.
+After all, it's a curation, not a collection.

 But **what is awesome?**